I know your lives have been on hold while you waited for it.

 In 3×05 “iHave My Principals”, Spencer finds a mechanical bull at the junkyard.
 I don’t even need to explain that one.

 This scene comes in 3×07 “iMove Out”.
 It’s actually the least shippy moment in the entire series as far as I’m concerned, in that Carly lets Spencer climb out on a ledge to retrieve a cat.
 I would NEVER let someone in my family do that.
 But…it does look like Carly is checking out Spencer’s butt, so much that I had to make a GIF of it.
 I’M NOT SAYING SHE IS!
 I’m just saying it looks like it.
-(Is my rhetoric getting your nerves?
-Feel free to say so in the comments if it is.)
 This gif doesn’t even do it justice, because “it” goes on for three times as long as the duration the GIF records.(I’m officially embarrassed now.)

 3×13 “iSpace Out” is probably one of my favorite episodes, even though its plot is even more ridiculous than what you can usually expect from this show.
 The trio goes away after being given the chance to compete to do their webshow from space.Once Carly has left the house, Spencer sees a little girl who sort of runs around and screams, although she never does anything too destructive.Spencer calls the police to come get the girl, but she disappears every time they show up.He’s told to call a psychologist, so he sees one, and the psychologist deems that this little girl is a manifestation of Spencer’s mind, his way of dealing with Carly’s absence.
 He sees the little girl Carly used to be, who was always around him, and he misses her.